curvednebula/go-rust-perf-tests/README.md

 In the test we run 100'000 tasks, in each task 10'000 small structs created, inserted into and retrieved from a hash-map.

 No blocking I/O calls.
-We're evaluating Go and Rust for writing high-performance multiplayer server, where during the main game-loop all requests will be processed using only the data in the RAM.
+We're evaluating Go and Rust for writing high-performance multiplayer server, where during the main game-loop all requests will be processed using only RAM data.

 ## How to run